randyungaro/windows-scanner/README.md

 ##  Notes

 Admin Privileges: Some checks (e.g., registry, shares) require running as Administrator.

 Customization: Adjust thresholds (e.g., outdated software versions) based on your needs.

 Limitations: This is a basic scanner; for advanced vuln scanning, combine with tools like Nessus or OpenVAS.

 This tool gives you a Blue Team-focused view of your Windows system’s security posture, highlighting areas to fix.
-Let me know if you want to enhance specific checks!